FuelLabs/sway-applications/react-sway-counter/README.md

 );
 ```

-And finally, connect to your contract via the Factory, to obtain an instance of the Contract that you can then interact with using the created methods:
+Finally, connect to your contract via the Factory, to obtain an instance of the Contract that you can then interact with using the created methods:

 ```javascript
 const contractInstance = Factory.connect(process.env.CONTRACT_ID, wallet);
 ```

+The contract instance has access to all of Smart Contracts methods created earlier.
 A snippet of the Sway program methods for convenience:

 ```rust
 fn increment_counter(value: u64) -> u64;